NoahMeissner/OneFeed/App.md

 ## Further Hints
 - To test the app, you will need a Twitter account to log in with during the onboarding process.
-- To install the app, you need a mobile phone with at least Android Q. The app is designed for smartphones.
+- To install the app, you need a mobile phone with at least Android Q.
 - The app has been programmed for use on a smartphone